 I'M CONFUSED BY COFFEE CUPS - WHERE DO WE PUT THEM?

 It depends.
 If they’re a normal high street type kind, they are likely lined with a layer of plastic to keep them waterproof (as many of the disposable catering plates, bowls, boxes etc are).
 These cannot be recycled in a basic Dry Mixed Recyclables collection (paper, cardboard, plastics and glass) and should go in your land fill bin.
 Check out our printable signage page where you can download the right sign depending on what your studio or caterer is offering, and what streams your waste collector is collecting.
-The best thing is to encourage those coming to the location to bring their own mug or thermos (like a KeepCup) or ask your studio to provide mugs.
+The best thing is to encourage those coming to the location to bring their own mug or thermos (e.g. a KeepCup, Frank Green cup etc) or ask your studio to provide mugs.
 The next best thing is to provide compostable cups where mugs aren't available - see below.